-Let’s put a label on the larger box that reads “YOU BELONG TO ME”” in bold capital letters.
+Imagine a label on the larger box that reads “YOU BELONG TO ME”” in bold capital letters.
 This box is assembled from the many scriptures that express this sentiment not only about Israel, but the nations and the entire cosmos.
-In grammar these statements are called “indicatives” because they are statements of fact… they indicate what’s what and who’s who.
+In grammar, statements like those are called “indicatives” because they are statements of fact that indicate what’s what and who’s who.

 Scriptures like that are all about belonging and identity and they form the starting point for all of us.
 No one can be lost unless they belong.

-Next, let’s picture a smaller box with a label that reads ”live this way” in lower case letters.
+Next, picture the smaller box with a label that reads ”live this way” in lower case letters.
 The Bible has plenty to say about this too.
-This box is assembled from all the “behave this way or else” statements that make people nervous.
-In grammar they’re called “imperatives” because they emphasize or highlight actions that have good and bad consequences.
+This box is assembled from all the scary “behave this way or else” statements that make people nervous.
+In grammar these are called “imperatives” because they emphasize or highlight actions that have good and bad consequences.

 Let’s zoom out so we can see what this looks like in the big picture.
 The “Indicatives” of identity and belonging are always prior to or precede the “Imperatives” that involve behavior.
-The indicative statements come first… they’re weightier… more important and they actually provide the context or framework for understanding the imperative statements having to do with conditions.
+The indicative statements come first… they’re weightier, and more important.
+They actually provide the context or framework for understanding the imperative statements having to do with conditions.